vidixha/small-vlm-doc-eval/report.md

 \* Donut's ANLS comes from the per-sample scoring path (identical formula); for the VLMs this path matched the main evaluator within 1 to 4 points.
 Donut is in-domain on DocVQA (fine-tuned on its training split).

-**Discussion.**
+**Discussion and analysis**

-1. **Qwen3.5-0.8B is the best sub-1B document model on every axis**: accuracy, calibration, and speed.
+1. **Qwen3.5-0.8B is the best sub-1B document model on every metric**: accuracy, calibration, and speed.
 Its DocVQA calibration is essentially honest (ECE 3.2, and slightly underconfident at -1.4), which means confidence-thresholded auto-accept is genuinely viable for clean DocVQA-style inputs.
 2. **The dominant capability gap is layout and graphical reasoning, not text extraction.** Every model drops 32 to 38 ANLS points from DocVQA to InfoVQA under an identical protocol.
 Qwen's DocVQA score is near published 3B-class results while its InfoVQA score lags far behind, so the failure is joint reasoning over charts, layouts, and graphics, exactly what InfoVQA isolates.
 3. **The InfoVQA failure mode is wrong-and-confident, the dangerous kind.** Overconfidence grows monotonically as capability falls (+12 for Qwen up to +66 for Donut).
 SmolVLM answers infographic questions with 78% mean confidence at 38% accuracy.
 Naive confidence gating is unsafe for infographic-style inputs on all models.
 4. **Edge-native design did not pay off on documents.** SmolVLM-500M trails the generalists by 21 to 31 ANLS at comparable latency and is the worst-calibrated VLM in the set.